What is the Proper Relationship for the CIO, CEO, and CFO?

-Together with these pressures, the CIO and IT decision maker is being pressed to deliver more with less.
-More than ever before there is pressure for all levels of IT decision makers to deliver business results–, those results that are focused on customer acquisition, customer retention, revenue growth, and innovation.
+While many technology projects still address business process improvement, cost reductions, and efficiencies, the team is pressured to integrate the sales side of the business as well.
+More than ever, all levels of IT decision makers feel the pressure to deliver business results focused on customer acquisition, customer retention, revenue growth, and innovation.
 What this means is that the CIO or key IT decision maker must focus on being a bridge to the different sides of the business like never before.
-The CIO who is able to properly partner with, and integrate into the business as a whole will rise above their peers and be successful.
-Those who can not will find budgeting and staffing more and more difficult.
+The CIO who can properly partner with and integrate into the business as a whole will rise above their peers and be successful.
+Those who cannot will find budgeting and staffing more and more difficult.
+Today’s CIO has a big job.
+As this Booz Allen insight article from 2002 [FN1] noted, to succeed they must:

 • participate in corporate planning and strategy sessions,

-• align and integrate technology initiatives in terms the business understands — speeding products to market, enabling growth, and reading costs and risks, etc.,
+• align and integrate technology initiatives in terms the business understands — speeding products to market, enabling growth, reading costs and risks, etc.,

-• make the case for technology spend and budgets, in business terms, with competing C-level executives,
+• make the case for technology spend and budgets, in business terms, with competing C-level executives, and

 • develop internal knowledge and collaboration networks.

-To survive in today’s global economy a business must know early on where to make course corrections to stay on track.
+To survive in today’s global economy, a business must know early on where to make course corrections to stay on track.
 Business no longer has the luxury of waiting until the financial results are in to figure out if things are headed in the right direction.

-Once again intuitively and structurally the CEO role is focused on future strategy, sales, marketing, and business growth.
-This would represent a company’s leading indicators in terms of business metrics.
+The CEO role is about future strategy, sales, marketing, and business growth– or leading indicators.
 If the company has:

-• A steady stream of customers being converted from the pipeline into orders
+• a steady stream of customers being converted from the pipeline into orders,

 CEO CIO CFO Alignment